Audit Logging¶

 Down Arrow: Click to filter the columns that are displayed in the audit log table.
 By default, all columns are selected to be displayed:

-Each row in the audit logs table displays audit logging data of activity taking place in Management Console and Cloud Studio:
+Each row in the audit logs table displays audit logging data of activity and logins taking place in Management Console and Cloud Studio:

 -